CiscoDevNet/terraform-provider-intersight/website/docs/d/storage_net_app_base_disk.html.markdown

 # Data Source: intersight_storage_net_app_base_disk
 NetApp base disk is a storage array disk.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_storage_net_app_base_disk.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `base_disk_model`:(string) NetApp base disk model.
 * `container_type`:(string) Supported container type for NetApp disk.* `Unknown` - Container is currently unknown.
 This is the default setting.* `Aggregate` - Disk is used as a physical disk in an aggregate.* `Broken` - Disk is in broken pool.* `Label Maintenance` - Disk is in online label maintenance list.* `Foreign` - Array LUN has been marked foreign.* `Maintenance` - Disk is in maintenance center.* `Mediator` - A mediator disk is a disk used on non-shared HA systems hosted by an external node which is used to communicate the viability of the storage failover between non-shared HA nodes.* `Shared` - Disk is partitioned or in a storage pool.* `Remote` - Disk belongs to a remote cluster.* `Spare` - Disk is a spare disk.* `Unassigned` - Disk ownership has not been assigned.* `Unsupported` - Disk is not supported.